stouffer/EvoGeoModules/manuscript/manuscript.md

 ---
 title: Should we build a macro-scale theory for coevolution?
 Nope.
-authors: Timoth\'ee Poisot \and Daniel B. Stouffer
+author: Timothée Poisot \and Daniel B. Stouffer
 date: Oct.
 31, 2014
 ---